turndealer/cryoto-nodes/btc.md

 NODEIP:IP ADDRESS of your Bitcoin NODE NODEUSER:Username of your Bitcoin NODE  usually root NODEPWD:Password of your Bitcoin NODE for ssh
-ACCESS_IP: IP address which will access your Bitcoin node
 ```
 #Choosing Information for RPC
 ```
 RPCUser: Choose RPC Username [Alpha Numeric] atleast 16 chars
 RPCPass: Choose RPC Password[Alpha Numeric] Keep strong 32 chars RPCPort:Choose uncommon port from 1000 to 65000 example 5351
+ACCESS_IP: IP address which will access your Bitcoin node [Exchange IP]
 ```

 Now login to your NODEIP with ssh root@NODEIP